huaize2020/awesome-frontend/README-en.md

   - [L7](https://github.com/antvis/L7) - Large-scale WebGL-powered Geospatial Data Visualization analysis framework which relies on Mapbox GL or AMap to render basemaps.
   - [tangram](https://github.com/tangrams/tangram) - WebGL map rendering engine for creative cartography.

+- Other
+  - [mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown.
+  - [js-sequence-diagrams](https://github.com/bramp/js-sequence-diagrams) - Draws simple SVG sequence diagrams from textual representation of the diagram.

 ### Game

 - [phaser](https://github.com/photonstorm/phaser) - Phaser is a fun, free and fast 2D game framework for making HTML5 games for desktop and mobile web browsers, supporting Canvas and WebGL rendering.